 Nutrition is key to long-lasting, sustained weight loss.
 Many people assume that by missing a workout, they are setting themselves up for failure.
 The truth is, nutrition is the largest component when losing weight and living a healthier lifestyle.
 Remember that you eat to fuel your body, not overstuff it because you’re bored and have nothing else to do.

-I highly recommend checking out the 14-Day Lean Clean meal plan to set you up for success.
+Related tip: The 14-Day Lean Clean meal plan to set you up for success.
 The book is filled with tons of useful information (over 200 pages worth!).
 I am using this meal plan to hit my health and fitness goals.
 Both images below are from Hannah’s awesome ebook!
 Use the code: fitnancials for 10% off!

 3. Get a Fitbit.